joshcanhelp/josh-to-11/content/post/52-spam-what-is-it-what-does-it-do-why-am-i-sending-it-who-cares.md

 wpid: 370
 ---

-# Spam: what is it? what does it do? why am I sending it? who cares?

 I had an interesting conversation with a colleague recently about what constitutes spam email and how we could go about avoiding it.
 It’s safe to say that we had differing opinions about the matter and I think it’s worth talking about those differences.